jostmey/msm/README.md

 * Git: `git clone https://github.com/jostmey/msm`

 ## To Do
-* Change-log of modifications of each model from the original publication
+* Change-log of modifications of each model from the original publication (point out where we get identical performance)
 * Code to extract top scoring 4mers
-*